yairEO/validator/README.md

 The Validator is cross-browser and will give you the power to use future-proof input types such as `tel`, `email`, `number`, `date`, `time`, `checkbox` and `url`.

 # [DEMO PAGE](http://yaireo.github.io/validator)

+    npm i @yaireo/validator --save

+    // The to use:

+    import FormValidator from '@yaireo/validator'

+    // or download the `validator.js` file and add load it inside your HTML file
+    <script src='validator.js'></script>

 ### Why should you use this?